sierracheng/TECHIN514_W24/Lab4_wireless/README.md

   - Submit an additional screenshot of your serial monitor after data processing.
 The processed data should clearly display:
     1. The distance received from the sensor device over Bluetooth.
     2. The maximum and minimum distance received since the beginning of data reception.
+    3. Do this for at least 10 different distance values.

 **Note**: Ensure that all screenshots are clear, and the required data or indicators are appropriately highlighted or circled.
 Follow the specific instructions for each section closely to meet the criteria for full points.